nikos115/MusicVideoSimilarity/README.md

 ## Running the app
 The app is built with Flask framework.
 A Postgres container serves the database, therefore [Docker](https://docs.docker.com/install/) and the [psycopg2](https://www.psycopg.org/docs/install.html) driver are required to be installed.
+- Download and extract [database data]() into the project root directory.
-Once the project requirements are met,
+- Install the project requirements:
 ```
 $ pip3 install -r requirements.txt
 ```
-You can easily run the app by sourcing run.sh
+- Run the app by sourcing run.sh
 ```
 $ source ./run.sh
 ```